ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 Vendors add configurations or features, such as new APIs, to existing components to implement their functionalities.
 If such a component does not exist they may propose a new one.

 All business logic is checked into AMP repository, but the only vendor specific logic checked in is a vendor configuration.
-If component works with a vendor provided config file, no design review is needed.
+If the component works with a vendor provided config file, no design review is needed.
 If the vendor configuration implements a new feature or new component it will need to pass AMP’s design review.

 ### Vendor expectations

 *   Adding a new vendor to an existing level 2 contribution typically does not need a design review.
 The vendor can follow the documentation of that component.
-*   Proposing a new component for level 2 contribution will need to be generic and shareable by other vendors.
+*   Proposing a new component for level 2 contribution will need to have feature logic that is shareable by other vendors.

 ### Level 2 examples